SamP923/ctf-writeups/SqrtCTFs/septRound/septRound.md

 > Hints: https://stackoverflow.com/questions/51562325/webassembly-correct-way-to-get-a-string-from-a-parameter-with-memory-address
 > https://marcoselvatici.github.io/WASM_tutorial/

-This is the jankiest and definitely not intended way to solve, especially given the first hint.
+I don't think this was the intended way to solve, especially given the first hint, but it was easy to understand and execute.
+We're told to search through the memory, and the second hint references the `getValue` function, which can return values from memory.

+Since we don't know the specific address, we just check all of them.
 The following code checks through all values in WASM memory, sees if they are not 0, checks if the decimal corresponds to a printable ASCII character, then prints it.
-This is input to the Javacript console.
+This is then printed to the Javacript console.
+The printable ASCII character part is technically not necessary to solve this problem, but it does remove a lot of the garbage.

 ```
 var i;